scottcolfer/scottcolfer.github.io/_posts/2017-05-26-user-centred-technical-products.md

 ## 2. Anger

 **You** "It's not public facing!
 It doesn't even have users!
-It's an internal, technical thing!
-It has "
+It's an internal, technical thing!"

 **Inner You** "[Civil servants are users too](https://gds.blog.gov.uk/2015/09/28/civil-servants-are-users-too/).
 User-centred design ftw. "

 ## 3. Bargaining

 **You** "OK, I get that it's got users . . . but loads of the standards don't apply.
-How do I do something like '[be consistent with the rest of GOV.UK including design patterns and style guide](https://www.gov.uk/service-manual/service-standard/make-the-user-experience-consistent-with-govuk)' when building something like an API?"
+How do I do something like '[be consistent with the rest of GOV.UK including design patterns and style guide](https://www.gov.uk/service-manual/service-standard/make-the-user-experience-consistent-with-govuk)' when building something like an API?
+That's not applicable.
+Be reasonable!"

 **Inner You** "Developers are users.
 They need technical documentation to use the API.
 Technical documentation = content.
 The page that the content sits on needs to be designed.
 The value of your API is only released if the technical documentation works.
 Your API needs a service wrapper.
 You've created a service.
-The service standards apply.""
+The digital service standard applies."

 ## 4. Depression